- First Aid Essentials Slideshow Pictures

 Heat rash is a skin irritation that occurs in hot, humid weather.
 It is caused by profuse sweating, which can lead to the blockage of sweat ducts.
 It can occur at any age, but is most common in young children.

 What are the signs and symptoms of heat rash?

 Heat rash appears as a cluster of small red pimples or blisters.
 This skin irritation can be itchy.
-It typically occurs on the neck and upper chest, in the groin, under the breasts, and in
+It typically occurs on the neck and upper chest, in the groin, under the breasts, and in the elbow creases.

 What is the treatment for heat rash?